flemay/3musketeers/examples/lambda-go-serverless/README.md

 # Golang Serverless Example

-A Golang Serverless application using The 3 Musketeers.
+A Lambda written in Go using The 3 Musketeers.

-The [Go](https://golang.org) application is a very simple API that returns a message to a GET echo request.
+The [Go](https://golang.org) application is a very simple API that returns a message to a GET request.
 [Serverless Framework](https://serverless.com) is being used to deploy the application to AWS which will create an API Gateway and a Lambda.

 ## Prerequisites